-Define the maximum video stream time per session in seconds, minutes or hours.
-When the set time has expired, a new stream can be started by refreshing the page in the browser.
+The video stream time can be set as Unlimited, or a maximum stream time per session in seconds, minutes or hours can be defined.
+When the set time has expired, a new stream can be started by refreshing the page in the Web browser.
+Note that the maximum video stream time does not apply to clients connecting via multicast.